ashutoshsingh129/merchant-portal-up/README.md

 # Stripe Merchant Portal

+> **⚠️ Important:** The current working branch is `deployment`.
+Make sure you are on this branch before starting development.

 A full-stack application for managing Stripe payments, transactions, payouts, and customers.
 Built with React (TypeScript) frontend and NestJS backend, following Clean Architecture principles.

 ## Table of Contents